 Why we picked the Honda Accord:

 Along with its rival, the Toyota Camry, the Honda Accord has long been the default choice for a vast swath of U.S. car buyers.
-The name “Accord” is so associated with quality and reliability that Honda could probably sell them even if the seats were covered in spikes.
+The name Accord is so associated with quality and reliability that Honda could probably sell it even if the seats were covered in spikes.
 But the latest Accord definitely earns its reputation.

-A recent redesign added some zest to the Accord, which is known for being both incredibly competent and somewhat dull.
-The new model borrows styling cues from the smaller Honda Civic, giving it a more stylish appearance that won’t offend buyers who just want to blend in with traffic.
+The last redesign added some zest to the Accord, which is known for being both incredibly competent and somewhat dull.
+The current model borrows styling cues from the smaller Honda Civic, giving it a more stylish appearance that won’t offend buyers who just want to blend in with traffic.
 Honda also increased rear legroom and trunk space.

 Drivers will find plenty to like, too.
 The Accord is one of the few midsize sedans still available with a manual transmission, and you can pair that six-speed stick with the 2.0-liter turbocharged engine from the Civic Type R (base models get a 1.5-liter turbo four).
 You don’t get as much power (just 252 horsepower, down from 306 hp in the Type R), but the Accord can definitely get out of its own way, and take corners with poise.

 The Accord also represents a good tech value.
 Every Accord trim level includes the Honda Sensing suite of safety features (forward collision mitigation braking, road departure mitigation, adaptive cruise control, lane keep assist, and traffic sign recognition), as well as a backup camera.
-A 7-inch touchscreen display is standard; an 8-inch unit with Apple CarPlay and Android Auto compatibility is optional.
+A 7-inch touchscreen display is standard; an 8.0-inch unit with Apple CarPlay and Android Auto compatibility is optional.